THE

 HUB

-What is an APR on a Credit Card?
+What is a good APR for a Credit Card?

 Most people are familiar with Purchase APR.
 However, there are other types of APRs: